NerdWalletOSS/epic-state-subscriptions/README.md

 ## Using Stream Operators

-State subscriptions can take an advantage of standard RxJS operators to create complex state subscriptions.
+As observable streams, state subscriptions can leverage standard RxJS operators to create complex state subscriptions.
 Here is an example of a state subscription that buffers and aggregates changes over a fixed interval:

 ```
 import { bufferTime, filter, map } from 'rxjs/operators';